-The largest package GPIO interface includes 7 groups of general-purpose input/output ports, each group of ports provides up to 16 general-purpose input/output pins, which are PA0 \sim PA15, PB0 \sim PB15, PC0 \sim PC15, PD0 \sim PD15, PE0 \sim PE15, PF0 \sim PF15 and PG0 \sim PG15, each pin can be independently configured through registers, the basic structure of GPIO port is shown in Figure 2-16.
-Basic Structure of Standard IO.
+The GPIO interface includes 5 groups of general-purpose input/output ports, each group of ports provides up to 16 general-purpose input/output pins, which are PA0 \sim PA15, PB0 \sim PB15, PC0 \sim PC15, PD0 \sim PD15 and PE0 \sim PE15, each pin can be independently configured through registers, the basic structure of GPIO port is shown in the following figure.

-Figure 2-16.
+Figure 2-14.
 Basic Structure of Standard IO

 - 1. The IO port is divided into 5V tolerance and non-5V tolerance.
 When using, pay attention to distinguish the voltage tolerance of the IO port, see Datasheet for details. - 2.
 When the 5V-tolerant IO port is directly connected to 5V, it is recommended that the IO port be configured in open-drain mode and externally pull up to work. - 3.
 After the IO port is powered on and reset, the default mode is floating input, and the level characteristics are uncertain.
 In order to obtain more consistent power consumption, it is recommended that all IO ports be configured as analog inputs and then modified to the corresponding mode according to application requirements (chip Ports that are not exported internally also need to be configured). - 4.
-To improve EMC performance, it is recommended to pull up or pull down the unused IO pins by hardware. - The drive capability of the three IO ports PC13, PC14, and PC15 is weak, and the output current capability is limited (about 3mA).
+To improve EMC performance, it is recommended to pull up or pull down the unused IO pins by hardware. - 5.
+The drive capability of the three IO ports PC13, PC14, and PC15 is weak, and the output current capability is limited (about 3mA).
 When configured in output mode, the operating speed cannot exceed 2MHz (the maximum load is 30pF). - 6.
 The same label PIN in multiple groups can only configure one port as an external interrupt.
 For example, PA0, PB0, and PC0 only support one of the three IO ports to generate external interrupts, and do not support three external interrupt modes.